babashka/process/README.md

   Returns: a record (called "the process" in this README) with
     - `:proc`: an instance of `java.lang.Process`
     - `:in`, `:err`, `:out`: the process's streams.
-To obtain a string from `:out` or `:err` you will typically use `slurp`.
+To obtain a string from `:out` or `:err` you will typically use `slurp` or use the `:string` option (see below).
 Slurping those streams will block the current thread until the process is finished.
     - `:cmd`: the command that was passed to create the process.
     - `:prev`: previous process record in case of a pipeline.

-  The returned record may be passed to `deref`.
+  The returned record can be passed to `deref`.
 Doing so will cause the current thread to block until the process is finished and will populate `:exit` with the exit code.